 I know that it doesn’t have the same detail that the cabinet doors have, but I really love the simplicity.
 It’s just enough detail to give the range hood a little something extra.

-I also wanted to share a fun accomplishment for little old Chatfield Court.
+I also wanted to share a fun accomplishment for little, old Chatfield Court.
 I wrote a tutorial for barn wood shelves for Reloved, a publication from the UK, and it was published in their December issue.
-I was so excited to hear that it would be published but I was even more thrilled when my copy arrived via Royal mail.
-My barn wood shelves were on the cover too!
+My barn wood shelves were on the cover, too!

-It was so fun to see my name in a magazine.
+It was so fun to see my name and project in a magazine.

 Ok, enough fun.
-Time to get back to decorating the house for Christmas.
-I was hoping that the reno mess would be long gone but I’ll be decorating around it.
+Time to get back to finishing up the kitchen remodel.
 Hope you have a great weekend!

-Here’s few other kitchen reno projects we’ve finished.
+Here’s few other kitchen remodel projects we’ve finished.